This technical specification provides detailed technical information about OS Open TOID. It is targeted at technical users and software developers.

 Multiplicity: [1]

-GeoPackage is also split between 3 different layers to allow for easier data interrogation.
-They are:
+GeoPackage is also split between three different layers to allow for easier data interrogation; these layers are:

 os_mastermap_highways_network